 1. The 'I am a flipping genius' stage

 This is the point where the story is flowing strong through your fingertips, the narrative feels good, and the characters are chattering non-stop.
 You don't feel like you're even working - you're just the conduit through which the words come.
-You are riding high, you are sailing, you're living the dreaming, you're creating a masterpiece, you are a flipping genius.
+You are riding high, you are sailing, you're living the dream, you're creating a masterpiece, you are a flipping genius.

 You're not, but you'll learn that soon enough.
 Enjoy this stage because it won't last for long.